Fanboy & Chum Chum

 Fanboy & Chum Chum is an American animated television series created by Eric Robles for Nickelodeon.
 It is based on Fanboy, an animated short created by Robles for Nickelodeon Animation Studio and Frederator Studios, that was broadcast on Random!
 Cartoons.
-The series was first broadcast on October 12, 2009, on Nickelodeon as a preview, then officially premiered on November 6, 2009, after SpongeBob's Truth or Square.
-In the show, two slow-witted would-be superheroes attempt to rid their town of Galaxy Hills of evil, while annoying everyone around them.
-Marija Delovska of Screen Rant assessed: "the show is a sort of satire centered around the ridiculousness of superheroes."
-The series has been described as "loud [and] chaotic" in nature, as well as "fast-paced" and "colorful."
-Additionally, many episodes of the series contain toilet humor.
+The series was first broadcast on October 12, 2009, on Nickelodeon as a preview, then officially premiered after SpongeBob's Truth or Square.
+The series centers around Fanboy and Chum Chum, a pair of cheerful, playful, energetic, and fun-loving best friends enthusiastically obsessed with superhero comics, particularly those featuring their favorite superhero Man-Arctica.
+Their world is full of comic adventure, from an accidental case of Fanboy's teacher turning into a zombie to an ice monster running the Frosty Freezy Freeze machine.

-The series premiere drew 5.8 million viewers.
-The second episode was watched by 5.4 million viewers.
-The series won a Daytime Emmy Award for Outstanding Special Class Animated Program at the 38th Daytime Emmy Awards.

 The series' initial release on Nickelodeon finished on November 2, 2012.
 One episode, "Brain Freeze", was released on DVD in 2011 instead of being broadcast on television.
-It finally aired on July 12, 2014.